FreeTymeKiyan/freetymekiyan.github.io/source/_drafts/textmate/textmate-tips-1.md

   - Pro-tips
 ---

-This post is an overview on Textmate.
+This post is an overview on TextMate.
 Let me guide you deep into the world of one of the best text editors.

 <!-- more -->

-##Textmate - The Missing Editor
+##TextMate - The Missing Editor

-First of all, I am going to introduce to you guys about Textmate<sup>[[1]](#Reference)</sup>.
+First of all, I am going to introduce to you guys about TextMate<sup>[[1]](#Reference)</sup>.

-Textmate is an editor only on Max OS X. That means you cannot find it on any other systems.
-If you probably heard about Vim, or Emacs before, there is another name for Textmate: Vim on Mac.
+TextMate is an editor only on Max OS X. That means you cannot find it on any other systems.
+If you probably heard about Vim, or Emacs before, there is another name for TextMate: Vim on Mac.

 ##Features

 If you don't know about Vim, Emacs, or Sublime Text etc., never mind.
-Textmate provides a great amount of features.
+TextMate provides a great amount of features.
 A list of them is shown below.

 >1.
 Ability to **Search and Replace** in a **Project**
 2. Auto-Indent for Common Actions Like Pasting Text